 Sea Center Texas is an aquarium and fish hatchery in Lake Jackson that can produce 20 million fingerlings annually, primarily red drum and spotted sea trout, for release into Texas coastal waters.
 Visitors can drift lazily among the vast aquariums, visit the 20-foot touch pool and handle marine animals or explore the outdoor wetlands boardwalk.
 Hatchery tours must be scheduled in advance.

 The Brazosport Museum of Natural Science is housed in the Center for the Arts and Sciences in Clute.
 It contains one of the largest seashell collections on display in the South along with fossils, including dinosaur and mammoth bones.
-Other exhibits feature Texas coastal wildlife and a unique jade and ivory collection.
+Other exhibits feature Texas coastal wildlife and a unique rock and mineral collection.

 The Brazosport Area is home to two of the most fun festivals on the Texas Gulf Coast.
-The 72nd Annual Fishin’ Fiesta is July 4-7 at the Freeport Municipal Park.
+The 74th Annual Fishin’ Fiesta is July 1-4 at the Freeport Municipal Park.
 It is a multi-day fishing tournament with prizes for both inshore and offshore categories including juvenile and adult divisions.
 Don’t like fish?
-Sample the entries from the Jr. Hamburger Cook-Off.
+Sample the entries from the Kids Que-Off.
 Kids aged 8-12 can participate in this fun grilling competition.
-Other activities include a Kidfish off the Brazos River, a carnival, live entertainment, and a fireworks display.
-The Great Texas Mosquito Festival is July 25-27.
+Don’t miss their fireworks display on Saturday, July 3rd.
+The Great Texas Mosquito Festival is July 29-31.
 This fun-filled, family event has a great carnival, fun contests, a 5K and a BBQ cook-off.
 Live entertainment caps off each evening.
-This year’s shows include an 80’s flashback with Skid Row, a Hispanic heritage performance to commemorate the 25th Anniversary of Tejano superstar Selena’s concert at the Mosquito Festival, and country singer Jerrod Niemann.
+This year’s shows include the Spazmatics, Siggno, Stoney LaRue and William Clark Green.